TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 - Slots are computed on the fly from the resource's Weekly Opening and Calendar;
   nothing is pre-generated or stored.
+- A slot is generated only if every day it intersects is open: for each date from `start_datetime.date()` to `end_datetime.date()` (inclusive), the date must not fall within a `ClosedPeriod`.
+A slot may span multiple days as long as none of those days is closed.
 - Bookings are not required to be aligned with computed slots.
 A booking may have an arbitrary start time and duration (e.g. a volunteer creates a booking starting at 10:12 for 12 minutes, while the template defines slots at 10:00 for 60 minutes).
 - A booking decreases `remaining_capacity` by 1 for every computed slot it overlaps, even partially.
-A computed slot is considered overlapped if the booking's time window intersects with the slot's time window on the same date.
+A computed slot is considered overlapped if the booking's time window intersects with the slot's time window.
 - A computed slot is considered unavailable when its `remaining_capacity = 0`,
   i.e. all units are covered by at least one overlapping booking in status `new`, `validated`, or `confirmed`.